 The clinical program offers optional specializations in Health Psychology and Neuropsychology.
-These are summarized here.
-More detailed information also is available from the coordinators of the specializations (Dr. Suzanne Segerstrom for Health Psychology and Dr. David Berry for Neuropsychology).
+These are summarized here, and more detailed information also available online and from from the coordinators of the specializations (Dr. Suzanne Segerstrom for Health Psychology and Dr. Justin Karr for Neuropsychology).